 Many people mistakenly think that if their Fair Market Value increases, then their tax bill will increase by the same proportion.
 This will not happen because all taxing districts are required, by state law, to lower their tax millage by the same ratio that the tax base increased.
 Example: If the county’s tax base were to quadruple, then the county’s millage rate would be lowered to one-fourth.

 MYTH: The Countywide Reassessment Will Provide New Revenue for Taxing Bodies.

 NOT TRUE.
 Pennsylvania state law requires that after the tax base has been equalized and brought to current market value, the millage must be reduced in order to collect the same revenue as collected in the previous year.
 After the equalized millage is set, and if the taxing body needs to collect additional revenue, they may do so; however, they are limited (by law) to the amount of additional total revenue that may be collected from taxpayers in the year following the countywide reassessment.
 The statutory limit for counties, townships, and boroughs is 10%.
 The statutory limit for school districts is set by the Pennsylvania Department of Education and is limited to the index.
 That index is generally about 2%.

-Perry County Commissioners Approve Issuance of RFP for Countywide REAssessment
+Clarion County Commissioners Approve Issuance of RFP for Countywide REAssessment

 Vision Government Solutions Selected to Conduct Countywide ReASSESSMENT